Understand Judicial Review

 You may get the judge’s decision on the day of the hearing or later.

-• If they decide the Member made a legal mistake, they send your claim back to the IRB-RPD.
+- If the judge decides the IRB-RPD or IRB-RAD Member made a legal mistake or a factual error, the judge can send your claim back to the IRB-RPD.
 A different IRB-RPD Member will make a new decision.
 This does not always mean that your refugee claim will be approved.